No takers: Hyundai cars sit in U.S. ports as virus keeps buyers away

 It has also revamped its model lineup, in a move reminiscent of the car maker's success in 2009 when Hyundai was the only major automaker to post increases in U.S. sales through a revamp of the portfolio and aggressive marketing campaigns.

 But rivals, which were in turmoil a decade ago, are not standing still this time around.
-Detroit's big three - General Motors <GM.N>, Ford <F.N>, and Fiat Chrysler <FCHA.MI> - have been quicker than Hyundai in launching attractive financial offers, propelling them to their biggest combined market share since 2006 in late March-early April, according to researcher J.D.
+Detroit's big three - General Motors, Ford, and Fiat Chrysler - have been quicker than Hyundai in launching attractive financial offers, propelling them to their biggest combined market share since 2006 in late March-early April, according to researcher J.D.
 Power.

 "I think the market has changed… I don't think it will be like 2008.
 The other makers may be not as aggressive, but pretty much right there," Scott Fink, the operator of Hyundai’s biggest U.S. dealer, said.
 He expects his dealership to post a 40% sales drop in April compared with an 18% decline in March.